 - Effective December 1984, each member will be required to earn fifty (50) work hour credits per calendar year.
 These credits will be used to determine the membership dues that are due the following year.
 Annual dues are currently $60.00 with an additional assessment of $30.00 applied to those individuals who have not earned the required 50 credits per year.
 Thus, for these individuals, the dues will be $90.00 for that year.
 The member must achieve 50 points the next year or you will continue to be assessed the $30 fee in addition to the $60 annual dues or risk termination from the club.
 (2/10/16).Renewal dues and any assessments for that year are required to be paid prior to the deadline date of the 3rd Friday in February of that year.Any membership renewal submitted after the 3rd Friday in February either in person or by postmark will be considered late.
 After that date an additional $25 late fee would be assessed and their membership would terminate.
 At that time the person would have to reapply for membership and their reapplication would be held in the order that it was received and would be contacted by the club when a new opening becomes available.
 (1/29/16).

-Applications for new membership can be obtained by attending the Windsor Marksmen’s Association membership meetings which are typically held on the 1st Friday of each month at the Hayden Station Firehouse which is located in Windsor, CT.
+Applications for new membership can be obtained by attending the Windsor Marksmen’s Association membership meetings on the first Wednesday of each month – except July and September – at the St. Casimir’s Lithuanian Club in Poquonock.

-All new applicants must be sponsored by a current club member of good standing for the past 2 years, have a current NRA membership and hold a valid CT pistol or long gun permit.
+All new applicants must be sponsored by a current club member of good standing for the past two years, have a current NRA membership and hold a valid Connecticut pistol or long gun permit.